Cancer Facts and Stats

 to distant organs, 5-year

-- As of 2012, there were an estimated 2.9 million breast cancer survivors living in the U.S.2
+- At this time, there are an estimated 2.8 million breast cancer survivors living in the U.S.2

 - Gender: Female gender